steverob/steverob.github.io/source/_posts/2014-09-23-on-foundations-validation-and-my-pull-request.markdown

 Coding this feature was pretty straightforward since I just had follow the existing patterns in the library to add this new option which I named 'validate_on_blur'.
 Once I implemented the feature I updated the docs so this new option is reflected there and ran the Jasmine tests with Karma to make sure nothing broke.
 I then kinda felt compelled to write a spec for the new option and so I wrote a spec and made sure it passed.

 I've sent a [pull request](https://github.com/zurb/foundation/pull/5774) on GitHub with this code and I'm waiting for the maintainers to merge it in.
 I will update this post once I get a response.
 I strongly feel this is one of the best ways for people to contribute to their favorite open source projects and I am happy to have been able to make this contribution.
 Thanks to our client who requested this feature in the first place ;)

+Update - 31 Oct.
+2014:

+My pull request has been merged and the guys at Foundation have promised to send me Yeti stickers! :) And my colleagues at Spritle surprised me with a new initiative where if any of our Open Source PRs get merged the company will get everyone ice cream on that day and today I became the "Ice create _contributor_ of the day" :D